pegasystems/react-sdk/README.md

     $ npm install
     ```

    At this time, you will note that there are 3 “high security vulnerabilities” reported by Node related to the “trim” package.
-Research into these reported issues indicate that these flags represent more of a possible slowdown than a security exploit problem.
-(See https://github.com/mdx-js/mdx/discussions/1864) We are following this and will provide an update this issue is resolved.
+Research into these reported issues indicates that these flags represent more of a possible slowdown than a security exploit problem.
+(See https://github.com/mdx-js/mdx/discussions/1864) We are following this and will provide an update if this issue is resolved.
 Since these issues are related to linting of Markdown files, if you are concerned about these reports, you can remove the eslint-plugin-mdx and @pega/configs devDependencies and use the SDK without linting.
 These issues have no impact on the SDK's runtime.

-   Also, if you run npm install after it has already been run once, you may see a number of warnings related to npm peer dependencies that are related to various lint packages.
+   Also, if you run npm install after it has already been run once, you may see several warnings related to npm peer dependencies that are related to various lint packages.
 You can ignore these warnings as they do not affect the linting and are not associated with the runtime behavior.

 ### **Configure** the React SDK